Sharo951/Sharo951/README.md

 - 👋 Hi, I’m @Sharo951
-- 👀 I’m interested in IT Generally.
+- 👀 I’m interested in IT, System administration and Cyber Security.
-- 🌱 I’m currently learning Networking and Cybersecurity.
+- 🌱 I’m continously learning new things about Cybersecurity.
 - 💞️ I’m looking to collaborate on Cybersecurity.
 - 📫 How to reach me Sharo.karwan@hotmail.com